Tag: Mike Kane

 Mike Kane – 2016 Parliamentary Question to the Department of Health

-To ask the Secretary of State for Health, what the status is of the Healthier Together programme in Greater Manchester.
+To ask the Secretary of State for Health, what process was used for the appointment of Sir Jonathan Michael to lead the Independent Review to assess the potential benefits of aligning hospital services in Manchester.

 These are matters for the local National Health Service.